-Don’t get too bummed out about that, though.
-After all, making mistakes is one of the best ways to learn, right?
-The first step, of course, is knowing that you messed up in the first place.
+Don’t get too discouraged about that.
+After all, making mistakes is a great way to learn, right?
+Of course, the first step is realizing you messed up.

 To that end, here are a few of the lesser-known mistakes many webmasters tend to make when optimizing their site.